 In-Home Holistic Center On-Site Massage Clinic Retirement Center

 What can I expect my out-of-pocket expenses to be?

 Our school strives to have no “hidden costs” or unexpected expenses for the student.
-All your books, note packets and massage supplies are acounted for in your tuition cost and listed on the Admissions page of this website, as well as in our catalog.
+All your books, note packets, and massage supplies are accounted for in your tuition cost and listed on the Admissions page of this website, as well as in our catalog.
 The expenses that are not included in the tuition are:

-* Textbooks: The cost of your testbooks including your 'Student Handbook' are $300.
+* Textbooks: The cost of your textbooks including your 'Student Handbook' are $300.

 * Massage table: You will eventually need to purchase a massage table to use at home and for your future practice.
 We advise students to wait until they are in class for at least a month so they can better know which type of table to get and what table will fit their budget.
 There are many resources for purchasing tables.
 Table costs can range between $200 and $600.

 * MBLEX Exam Fee: Once you graduate you will need to register to take the Pre-Licensure Exam.
 The fee for this exam is currently $195.